bayesian-optimization/BayesianOptimization/README.md

 1. Instantiating an observer object.
 2. Tying the observer object to a particular event fired by an optimizer.

-The `BayesianOptimization` object fires a number of internal events during optimization, in particular, everytime it probes the function and obtains a new parameter-target combination it will fire an `Events.OPTIMIZATION_STEP` event, which our logger will listen to.
+The `bayesian_optimization` object fires a number of internal events during optimization, in particular, everytime it probes the function and obtains a new parameter-target combination it will fire an `Events.OPTIMIZATION_STEP` event, which our logger will listen to.

 **Caveat:** The logger will not look back at previously probed points.